Rob Douglas

 Robert "Rob" Douglas (born 1971) is an American professional sailor known for using a kiteboard in speed sailing records attempts.
 In 2008 Douglas broke the world speed sailing record on a kiteboard, hitting a top speed of 49.84 knots.
 Douglas again became the holder of the speed record in October 2010 when he was clocked at 55.65 knots.

+In 2019 while competing in La Palme France Rob set another world record in kitesurfing by sailing an average speed of 39.04 kts over 1 nautical mile.

 Biography

 Early years

-Rob Douglas was born June 16, 1971 in Boston, Massachusetts, USA to a family which operated a sailing business.
+Rob Douglas was born June 16, 1971, in Boston, Massachusetts, US, to a family which operated a sailing business.